suvadityamuk/SecureDataTransmission/README.md

 # Secure Data Transmission

-A simple **client** which allows you to encrypt and decrypt data using **Java's native Cryptographic APIs**.
+A simple **library** which allows you to encrypt and decrypt data using **Java's native Cryptographic APIs**.
 Named as such because I am not good at naming things.

 ## Algorithms used